choguun/edgewell/README.md

 ## Hackathon submission

-v3.0.1 is the QVAC hackathon cut.
+This is the QVAC hackathon cut.
 Everything reviewers need to evaluate the project is committed in this repo; no live SDK is required to see the trace.

 ### New in this revision

-The post-review revision of v3.0.1 adds a Psy-family model showcase, a cross-profile micro-benchmark, a self-contained demo recording, and a fresh batch of community-voting + social assets.
-Nothing in the existing v3.0.1 surface is broken — the new commands sit alongside the existing CLI.
+The post-review revision adds a Psy-family model showcase, a cross-profile micro-benchmark, a self-contained demo recording, and a fresh batch of community-voting + social assets.
+Nothing in the prior surface is broken — the new commands sit alongside the existing CLI.

 - **`edgewell psy`** — Psy-family model catalog + domain-aware
   routing demo.
 Prints the 3 Psy models registered across